 Dr. Aminpour begins the procedure by inserting an endoscope into the nasal cavity to visualize the inferior turbinate.
 Once this is done, he makes an incision using specialized tools.
 Through the incision, he removes underlying bone at the base of the inferior turbinate, which reduces its size while still allowing it to purify air.
 During the surgery, Dr. Aminpour may also reduce the thickness of the soft tissue surrounding the turbinate.

 Dr. Aminpour is a board-certified ENT with a long history of successful turbinate reduction procedures.
-With each new patient, he strives to deliver the best turbinate reduction surgery Los Angeles has available.
+With each new patient, he strives to deliver the best turbinate reduction sinus surgery Los Angeles has available.
 If you are suffering from the symptoms of a swollen inferior turbinate, please call our office today.